How AE Merges One Member's Multiple Accounts

-- A user is signed out, but then signs in with a previously used service.
-We are able to match this user to the ID on the service record, so whenever the member is signed in, no new records are created.
+- A member is signed out, but then signs in with a previously used service.
+We are able to match this member to the ID on the service record, so whenever the member is signed in, no new records are created.

 How Does Merging Work?